NiklasAbraham/CapitalCompass/src/pipeline/README_NPORT.md

 ## Overview

 This pipeline automatically discovers, downloads, and parses **SEC Form N-PORT filings** to extract point-in-time ETF holdings data.
+When an ETF is not covered by EDGAR, the system can fall back to secondary sources or registry-defined positions so that downstream analysis never encounters a missing holdings file.
 All data is stored in a file-based system with full lineage tracking.

 ## Architecture